cotoglinee470/machinefacts/README.md

-The Detroit Auto Show, first held in 1907, became a major event for showcasing new automobile models and innovations, attracting industry professionals and enthusiasts from around the world.
+The Lincoln Continental, introduced in 1940 but produced after World War II, was a luxury car favored by celebrities and dignitaries for its elegant design and refined performance.